micmejia/bible-dump/AMPC/Mark/Mark 2.md

-And as Jesus, together with His disciples, sat at table in his [Levi's] house, many tax collectors and persons [[^j]definitely stained] with sin were dining with Him, for there were many who walked the same road (followed) with Him.
+And as Jesus, together with His disciples, sat at table in his [Levi's] house, many tax collectors and persons [definitely stained] with sin were dining with Him, for there were many who walked the same road (followed) with Him.